-Safety checks are carried out on playgrounds on a regular basis - but we need your help to keep us informed about any damaged equipment, so please report damage on 8408 1111.
+Safety checks are carried out on playgrounds on a regular basis, but we need your help to keep us informed about any damaged equipment.
+Please report damage to us by calling 8408 1111.

 Parks and Reserves

 We have hundreds of parks and reserves across the City.
 They make our suburbs more beautiful, enjoyable, safe and relaxing.
 You can search our parks, reserves and playgrounds.

 We have 19 free community-use courts for tennis, basketball, netball, rollerblading and learning to ride a bike.